kiteamismorethansport/Wdio_telnyx.com_dockerised/README.md

-# WebdriverIO Tests for Telnyx.com with Allure Reporting
+# WebdriverIO Tests for Telnyx.com dockerised

 This repository contains docker.yml file which runs docker image from the Docker Hub with webdriver.io tests for telnyx.com website on github actions.